hankhjliao/tracking-car/tracking_car/README.md

 4. Go to the directory.
 `$ cd TrackingCar`

-5. Copy the all the source codes in this project into the directory.
+5. Copy the all the source codes of this project into the directory.

 6. Before adding "4DGL-uLCD-SE" library, we need to install an required package mercurial.
 `$ sudo apt install mercurial`